elucian/bee/syntax/symbols.md

 # Special symbols

 Bee has limited support for special symbols:
-It is using Extended ASCII character set.
+It is using Extended ASCII character set not Unicode.

 * Preferred font for Bee: "Lucida Console".
-* Use ALT+ Code to input a symbol:
+* You can use ALT+Code to input a symbol:

 ### Code page
 You can change code page to: